Let us simplify the complexities of immigration law.

 Is O-1 a dual intent status/visa?
 Can I seek legal permanent residence (a green card) while on O-1 status?

-Yes, considering O-1 dual intent since there is no foreign residence requirement to obtain an O-1
+Yes, O-1 is considered as a dual intent visa since there is no foreign residence requirement to obtain an O-1.

 If you have questions about securing a temporary employment visa, call our San Jose office at 408-606-8911.
 You can also contact us online.
 We have more than 15 years of experience helping foreign employees and families come to the United States.